ernst-schwaiger/CCD/WindowsSecurityI/WindowsSecurityI.md

 Once the connection is set up, the SMB server `192.168.10.162` becomes available.
 In the virtual environment created in the previous step, the `smbclient.py` script is downloaded from `https://github.com/fortra/impacket/blob/master/examples/smbclient.py`.
 Running the script gives an error indicating that `impacket` needs to be installed.
 This is done in the virtual environment via `pip3 install impacket`.

-Invoking `smbclient.py` still gives an error, this time directly in the python module itself, on line 71:
+Invoking `smbclient.py` still gives an error, this time directly in the python module itself, on line 71 (due to the fact that the installed `impacket` is older than the repo from which `smbclient.py` was pulled):

 ```zsh
 ./smbclient.py -hashes :2785d316dd37ca24ebb855fcf054c74a -target-ip 192.168.10.162  winctf/monitoring